Oven Baked Chicken and Rice is a family friendly and easy weeknight one pot meal made with just a fresh ingredients in the oven.

 Crispy, flavorful chicken thighs, lots of flavorful onions, and the rice, all baked in one pan in the oven.

-I normally serve this will either some steamed vegetables or a side salad.
-My quick trick for vegetables is to either busy them in steamer bags from the frozen section at the grocer or to use these awesome steam bags.
+I normally serve this with either some steamed vegetables or a side salad.
+My quick trick for vegetables is to either buy them in steamer bags from the frozen section at the grocer or to use these awesome steam bags.
 3-4 minutes in the microwave, and voila!, easy steamed vegetables.

 Shortcuts to Make Oven Baked Chicken and Rice: